 Fortunately, there are people out there who have a knack for organizing your home and taming the chaos.
 We call them professional organizers, and we love them.
-They can help you mindfully settle into a brand new kitchen, or declutter a space that has gotten a little out of hand.
+They can help you mindfully settle into a new home or declutter and organize a kitchen space that has gotten a little out of hand.

-We sat down with professional organizer, Hanna Banks, founder of Denver Organize, to give you some insight on where to start if you’re overwhelmed and how to keep your spaces tidy.
-An expert in efficiency, she helps clients evaluate what will work best for their needs and leaves them with strategies for keeping their kitchens, bathrooms and closets in pristine working order.
+We sat down with Denver professional organizer, Hanna Banks, founder of Denver Organize, who broke down how to organize a kitchen for efficiency.
+An expert in efficiency, she helps clients evaluate what will work best for their needs and leaves them with strategies for keeping their kitchens, bathrooms, and closets in pristine working order.